 Oh, and I saw a boatload of cats.
 More cats than Italy.
 More cats than Greece.
-Like enough cats that if they could figure out how to rapidly advance on the intelligence and opposable thumbs matrices, they would easily control the island and rule over all they saw.
+Honestly, more cats than Turkey.
+Like enough cats that if they could figure out how to rapidly advance in intelligence and develop opposable thumbs, they would easily control the island and rule over all they saw.

 It was Hellenized by Mycenaean Greeks who formed independent city-states.
 It was then conquered over the centuries by the Assyrians, ancient Egyptians, the Persians, the Phoenicians, had different alliances with Athens and then Alexander the Great, controlled by Ptolemaic Egypt, and then became a province in the Roman and later Byzantine Empires.